axelvaldez/radical-companies/_posts/2024/2024-04-22-upporting-radical-companies.markdown

   <ul>
    <li>The $200 could get distributed according to the terms of the loan< or&hellip;/li>
    <li>Most likely the loan will get paid relative to what is owed: 20% ($40) would go to the web page maker and 80% ($160) would go to the lawyer</li>
-   <li>A new loan could be folded into the loan fund or a new fund could be created.</li>
+   <li>A new loan could be folded into the loan fund if it is willing to live with has been decided or a new fund could be created with different decisions.</li>
   </ul>

 <h1>The Loan Fund</h1>